 - How can I print interaction diagrams in pdf? cColumn does not support pdf printing directly.
 However, you can download and install free third party pdf printing software (such as http://www.pdfforge.org/pdfcreator).
 You can print interaction diagrams from cColumn's File -> Print menu, then select pdf printer such as PDFCreator.

 - How can I save interaction diagrams to jpeg file?
 You can first print interaction diagrams to a pdf file using the method above.
 Then you may use tools (such as http://www.zamzar.com/) to convert from pdf file to jpeg file.

 - What are the limitations of the evaluation version of the software?
-1).
-The evaluation version of cColumn can only solve columns with concrete compressive strength of 3.5 ksi.
-2).
-Professional uses are prohibited.
+The evaluation version of cColumn 1). can only solve columns with concrete compressive strength of 3.5 ksi; 2). may not be used for professional purpose.

 cColumn - Modeling

 - Why does cColumn analyze a uniaxial problem biaxially? cColumn always analyzes a section biaxially due to the uniform approach in its solution algorithm.
 For a section subjected uniaxial bending, you should input the biaxial angle steps found in the solver option dialog box to be 4.
 The program will solve for P-Mx(+) and P-Mx(-) capacity in the major axis bending, and for P-My(+) and P-My(-) capacity in the minor axis bending.

 - How accurate is the solution?
 How fast is the solution?
 The solution accuracy and speed depend on the solution parameters such as neutral axis steps and biaxial angle steps in the solver options.
 Generally speaking, more accurate solution requires more solution time. cColumn implements an unique solver that can very accurately solve hundreds even thousands of sections uniaxially or biaxially in seconds.